-The activities listed below are permitted activities in the Commercial Central City Mixed Use Zone if they meet any the activity specific standards set out in this table and the built form standards in Rule 15.11.2.
-Note that the built form standards do not apply to an activity that does not involve any development.

-Activities may also be controlled, restricted discretionary, discretionary or non-complying, as specified in Rules 15.11.1.2, 15.11.1.3, 15.11.1.4 and 15.11.1.5.
+- a.
+The activities listed below are permitted activities in the Commercial Central City Mixed Use Zone if they meet the activity specific standards set out in this table and the built form standards in Rule 15.11.2.
+Note that the built form standards do not apply to an activity that does not involve any development. - b.
+Activities may also be controlled, restricted discretionary, discretionary, non-complying or prohibited, as specified in Rules 15.11.1.2, 15.11.1.3, 15.11.1.4, 15.11.1.5 and 15.11.6. - c.
 The activities listed below include any associated landscaping, access, parking areas, loading, waste management areas and other hardstanding areas.